nayantharaclt/nayantharaclt/README.md

 - 👋 Hi, I’m Nayanthara, a Machine learning engineer from Chennai,TamilNadu.I am a native of Kerala- a southern state in India.
-- 👀 I’m interested in Machine learning and Mathematics.
+- 👀 I’m interested in Machine learning, Mathematics and computer vision problems.
 - 🏢 I am currently working as a Machine Learning Project Intern at HTIC-IIT Madras, within their cardiovascular research group.
 - 📖 I have a Diploma in DataScience from Indian Institute of Technology, Madras and a B.Tech degree in Electrical Engineering from National Institute of Technology, Calicut.
 - 🌱 I’m currently learning pytorch and trying to implement a neural network model on a problem at hand.